Coccydynia (Tailbone Pain)

 What are coccydynia symptoms and signs?

-Pain and local tenderness at the tailbone are the major symptoms of coccydynia.
-This can lead to difficulty sitting or leaning against the buttocks.
-Along with the pain with sitting, there is typically exquisite tenderness at the tailbone area.
+Pain and local tenderness that occur at the coccyx are the major symptoms of coccydynia.
+Tailbone pain can lead to difficulty sitting or leaning against the buttocks.
+Along with the coccyx pain with sitting, there is typically exquisite pain at the tailbone area.

 Chronic Pain/Back Pain